Avia Koisen: Career

 Koisen established her own law company, called Koisen Lawyers, working mainly in civil law, with emphasis on banking, general litigation, commercial law, property law, and family law.
 She has been admitted to practice at the National Court and the Supreme Court of Papua New Guinea.

-Koisen was a founder-member of Papua New Guinea Women in Chamber of Commerce and Industry (PNGWCCI), which argues that policy for PNG's small and medium-sized enterprises (SME) is not conducive to women entrepreneurs to successfully open up businesses and continue their operations and has been campaigning for changes in rules and practices.
+Koisen was a founder-member of Papua New Guinea Women in Chamber of Commerce and Industry (PNGWCCI), which argues that policy for PNG's small and medium-sized enterprises (SME) is not conducive to women entrepreneurs to open up businesses and continue their operations successfully and has been campaigning for changes in rules and practices.
 To encourage women to take their businesses to a higher level, the group has been arguing for more training programmes and for government-initiated policies that will support women's businesses.
-The group has provided training on matters such as how to save, how to register a company and how to turn a hobby into a business.
+The group has provided training on topics such as saving, registering a company, and turning a hobby into a business.
 PNGWCCI, which has 5000 members, has also called on the government to give greater recognition to the problem of gender-based violence.

 Koisen was a member of the team that developed the Papua New Guinea Vision 2050, which was launched in November 2009.
 She has been a director on the Media Development Initiative Board and a director of Port Moresby International School.
 Koisen is a member of the board of Telikom PNG.
 She has been president of the executive committee of the Papua New Guinea Australian Alumni Association, which draws its members from Papua New Guineans who have studied in Australia.
 Her other roles include being a member of the board of Kumul Telikom, and, before that, of PNG Dataco Ltd, a state-owned enterprise that operated and managed a fibre optic network of over 7000 km.